MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 03/01-MiniLab_Conditional Access Azure MFA.md

 **Prerequisites**

-To perform this mini-lab you need the following resources and privileges:
+It is expected that this lab will be run as an **instructor demo** since in order to perform this mini-lab you need the following resources and privileges:

 * A working Azure AD tenant with Azure AD Premium or trial license enabled.

 * An account with global administrator privileges.

-* A non-administrator user with a password you know, such as test user.
+* A non-administrator user with a password you know, such as testuser.
 You will test the end-user Azure Multi-Factor Authentication experience using this account in this mini-lab.

 * A group that the non-administrator user is a member of, such as MFA-Test-Group.
 You enable Azure Multi-Factor Authentication for this group in this mini-lab.